 Talk with your doctor about possible side effects of the immunotherapy recommended for you.
 Learn more about the basics of immunotherapy.

-Hormone therapy may be used to treat some low-grade serous tumors if they come back, or recur.
+Hormone therapy, also called endocrine therapy, may be used to treat some low-grade serous tumors if they come back, or recur.
 These include tamoxifen (Soltamox) and aromatase inhibitors, such as letrozole (Femara), anastrozole (Arimidex), and exemestane (Aromasin).
 Hormone therapy is also used to treat stromal tumors, such as recurrent granulosa cell tumors.
+Learn more about the basics of hormone therapy.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about the basics of radiation therapy.